It's a TRAP! Task-Redirecting Agent Persuasion Benchmark for Web Agents: Appendix

 \section{Appendix}

 This appendix provides supplementary material in six parts.
-Section~\ref{app:statements} states our reproducibility, LLM usage, and ethics considerations.
+Section~\ref{app:statements} states our reproducibility and LLM usage.
 Section~\ref{app:assets} illustrates the construction of prompts and injections using representative examples.
-Section~\ref{sec:apx-trap-design} details the TRAP design, including agent setup, action space, runtime configuration, and model versions.
+Section~\ref{sec:apx-trap-design} details the TRAP design, including agent setup, action space, runtime configuration, model versions, and examples of single-click setup.
 Section~\ref{sec:apx-prompts-full} lists the complete set of benign prompts.
 Section~\ref{sec:apx-results} presents extended results, in particular details of the experiment \ref{subsec:location}.